-In May 2019, students in Gawura School sat the National Assessment Program - Literacy and Numeracy (NAPLAN) tests in Reading, Writing, Language Conventions (Spelling and Grammar & Punctuation) and Numeracy.
+In May 2021, students sat the National Assessment Program - Literacy and Numeracy (NAPLAN) tests in Reading, Writing, Language Conventions (Spelling and Grammar & Punctuation) and Numeracy.
+Results across Years 3 and 5 Literacy (Reading, Writing, Spelling Grammar & Punctuation) and Numeracy (Number, Patterns & Algebra, Measurement and Space & Geometry) assessments are reported on a scale from Band 1 to Band 8.
+The achievement scale represents a hierarchy of skill and understanding demonstrated in the assessment.

 The results for Year 3 are reported across Bands 1-6, with Band 2 representing the national minimum standard.
 The results for Year 5 are reported across Bands 3-8, with Band 4 representing the national minimum standard.

-Due to the very small Year 3 and 5 cohorts of Gawura School, the NAPLAN results need to be addressed individually rather than attempting to over analyse presumed patterns.
+Due to the very small Year 3 and 5 cohorts, the NAPLAN results need to be addressed individually rather than attempting to over analyse presumed patterns.

-Three Year 3 Gawura School students sat the NAPLAN tests in 2019.
-Most students achieved at or above National Minimum Standards across all strands.
-1 student below minimum standard in Reading.
+Seven Year 3 Gawura students sat the NAPLAN tests in 2021.
+All but one student achieved at or above National Minimum Standards across all strands.
+1 student below minimum standard in Numeracy.

-Five Year 5 Gawura School students sat the NAPLAN tests in 2019.
-All students achieved above National Minimum Standards across all strands.
-60% of Year 5 students achieved above the national average in Reading.
+Three Year 5 Gawura students sat the NAPLAN tests in 2021.
+All but one student achieved above National Minimum Standards across all strands.
+1 student below minimum standard in Grammar.